jerous86/nimqt/README.md

 # Usage

 ## Installation
-Install with `nimble install nimqt`.
+Install with `nimble install https://github.com/jerous86/nimqt`.
 This will install bindings that have been generated for Qt 6.4.1, but will very likely work with any Qt 6 version.

 ## Simple example